Munich derby: Struggle for domination (1963–1970)

 The regulations by the German football federation for the inaugural Bundesliga season stipulated that only one team from one city should be promoted.
 Due to opaque rules, Bayern instead of 1860 was forced to play in the second tier.
 1860 won the German Cup in this season, followed by a successful European campaign leading to European Cup Winners' Cup final which was lost to West Ham United.
 In Bayern's season of promotion Munich became the football capital of Germany: 1860 clinched their first Bundesliga title whereas Bayern won the German Cup final.
 After that, the conditions began to turn: While 1860 gained the second place in the Bundesliga, Bayern defended the German Cup and won the European Cup Winners' Cup in Nuremberg.
 In 1969, Bayern captured their first German double whereas 1860 slipped to the 10th position.
 One year later, 1860 relegated from the Bundesliga.

-Bayern's golden years, 1860's decline (1970–1994)
+Bayern's golden years, 1860s decline (1970–1994)

 With 1860's relegation, the relative strengths now completely turned to Bayern.
 After moving from Grünwalder Stadion to the much larger Olympiastadion, Bayern's golden years began.
 Three German championships (1972–1974) followed by three victorious European campaigns (1974–1976) marked the most successful period in Bayern's history.
 While Bayern became established in the Bundesliga, 1860 became a yo-yo club.
 Until 1999, the last derby won by 1860 was in 1977.
 Even in the frequently played friendlies, Bayern mostly kept the upper hand.